thrinathreddy/BenchFlux/README.md

 The frontend will start on http://localhost:3000 by default.

-If needed, you can configure the backend API URL in your frontend environment file or constants.
+If needed, you can configure the backend API port in your frontend package.json file

 🌐 4.
 Access the Application